josevnz/yafd/TUTORIAL.md

 ![](arduino2_ide_serial_port_caoture.png)

-Let's see now how you can capture data from '/dev/ttyUSB0' (name of the device on my Fedora Linux).
+Let's see now how you can capture data from `/dev/ttyUSB0` (that's the name of the device on my Fedora Linux install).

 ### The easiest way, using minicom

 You can open the serial port using [minicom](https://en.wikipedia.org/wiki/Minicom).

-To install it on Fedora:
+To install it on Fedora, CentOS, RHEL, and similar:

 ```shell
 [josevnz@dmaf5 Documents]$ sudo dnf install  minicom